jocerfranquiz/jocerfranquiz/README.md

-### Hello, stranger.
-Pick one option:
+### Hello,  I'm learning more about

--> Learn more about Algebra, Categories, Algorithms, Programming
+-> Algebra, Categories, Algorithms, Programming Languages

--> Create programs with Python, C, Lisp, BQN
+-> Python, C, Lisp, Scala

--> Craft parsers, compilers, and interpreters
+-> Crafting parsers, compilers, and interpreters

--> Find me as `@jocerfranquiz` on Twitter
+Find me as `@jocerfranquiz` on Twitter

 <!--
 **jocerfranquiz/jocerfranquiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.